neliousness/2ibi-backend-challenge/README.md

 ## API
-The API url is https://countryrestapi2ibi.herokuapp.com and can be used to access the following endpoints :
+The API base URL is https://countryrestapi2ibi.herokuapp.com and can be used to access the following endpoints :

 ### addCountry (POST)
 - endpoint - /api/country